 Disposal Authorisation Description of record and retention period Justification for retention period structural renovation and disposal of property.
-Excludes restoration of This record class merges existing GRDS v.7 record classes relating to varying aspects of agency property management.
-A brief summary of the different activities 11 covered by this record class is provided below. contaminated agency property, Acquisition routine maintenance work, property inspections and the management of hazardous Agencies must identify the service need that will be met by acquiring the site and how the provision of this service from this site links with the broader community and other government services. materials including asbestos.
-The Government Land Register (GLR) contains essential, surplus and under-performing Disposal action - government properties.
-Agencies are required to review/consult the GLR to determine if suitable 12 years after disposal of properties are available prior to any decision to seek property on the open market. property.
+Excludes restoration of contaminated agency property, routine maintenance work, property inspections and the management of hazardous materials including asbestos.
+Disposal action - 12 years after disposal of property.
+This record class merges existing GRDS v.7 record classes relating to varying aspects of agency property management.
+A brief summary of the different activities 11 covered by this record class is provided below.
+Acquisition Agencies must identify the service need that will be met by acquiring the site and how the provision of this service from this site links with the broader community and other government services.
+The Government Land Register (GLR) contains essential, surplus and under-performing government properties.
+Agencies are required to review/consult the GLR to determine if suitable properties are available prior to any decision to seek property on the open market.
 Valuations are required in support of an acquisition decision and must be at current market valuation as determined by qualified valuers.
 Conservation Major repairs and unplanned maintenance (may also be referred to as reactive) occurs when failure of a building component requires immediate attention.
 It is usually limited to rectification for health, safety or security reasons and may be a consequence of a natural disaster.
 All State departments must comply with the requirements of the Maintenance Management Framework.
 Any departure from this policy should only occur after consultation and agreement with the Department of Housing and Public Works.
 Construction Evaluation criteria are to be developed by agencies to allow assessment of the site for suitability for the intended purpose.
 Criteria could include requirements for public transport, potential to meet future service demand, local support services, physical site requirements, size of site in proportion to service delivery strategies, financial benefits, government priorities and other government agencies current and future service requirements in proximity to the site and potential to collate or share facilities and services.

-11 This is based on requirements for State Government departments.
+&lt;sup>11 This is based on requirements for State Government departments.
 Local governments, statutory authorities and government-owned corporations may follow slightly different processes.